Sai-Nishit/HW07/README.md

 1. Word Animation:

-->The quote is split into individual words, which are displayed sequentially on the canvas.
+The quote is split into individual words, which are displayed sequentially on the canvas.

-->Each word appears at a random position, with a randomized font size and color, emphasizing the unpredictability and chaotic tone of the quote.
+Each word appears at a random position, with a randomized font size and color, emphasizing the unpredictability and chaotic tone of the quote.

 2. Dynamic Visuals: